 Password standards certainly deserve considerable attention – beyond the typical notions of password security that you have come to expect, following new password guidance released by the National Institute of Standards and Technology (NIST) in 2017.
 While no organization outside the federal government is expected to follow NIST rules, many security pros use them to create their policies, so they are incredibly influential and (of course) are accepted by the HHS.

-According to the NIST rules, in order to achieve strong security, these three new recommendations are important:
+According to the NIST rules, to achieve strong security, these three new recommendations are important:

 - All new passwords must be checked against ones that are commonly hacked or that are overused.
 This step systematically prohibits passwords such as 12345 and Password.

 - You no longer need to change your passwords routinely.
-This advice is critical because making these regular replacements actually hurts your security, as indicated by NIST analysis.
+This advice is critical because making these regular replacements hurts your security, as NIST analysis indicates.

 - You do not need to enforce password complexity via mandatory inclusion of at least one number, letter, and special character (or similar).
 With those requirements gone, you will not end up with passwords such as 12345A! (which is, despite its “complexity,” a weak password).